carlos-gg/carlos-gg.github.io/_pages/blog.md

 comments: true
 ---

-Random ideas on open science, exoplanets, scientific computing and machine learning.
+Random ideas about open science, AI, Python, scientific computing, machine learning and life in general.

 {% for post in site.posts %}
     {% include archive-single.html %}